Georift/install-jellyfin-tizen/README.md

 ## Credits

-This is possible thanks to these projects, this repo is just a quick pulling together of all their hard work into some simply steps:
+This is possible thanks to these projects, this repo is just a quick pulling together of all their hard work into a simple command:

 - [jellyfin-tizen](https://github.com/jellyfin/jellyfin-tizen)
 - [jeppevinkel/jellyfin-tizen-builds](https://github.com/jeppevinkel/jellyfin-tizen-builds) for providing development builds